tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/canonical/ubuntu-pro-in-place-upgrade.md

 - For Ubuntu 20.04+, this process works as expected.
 - For Ubuntu 16.04 and 18.04, this process doesn't work due to older versions of the Pro client installed.

-**Do images converted to UbuntuPro or UbuntuPro images include support from Canonical.
+**Do images converted to UbuntuPro or UbuntuPro images include support from Canonical?**

 No, at present, neither UbuntuPro images nor virtual machines converted to UbuntuPro come with support from Canonical.